jlperona/gpa-converter/README.md

 Typing in letter grades is easier than doing the conversion manually, so there are grade scales that support each university's specific letter grades.

 Underneath each grade scale listed below is the university that utilizes it.
+Each university should have a separate grade scale.

 * `India 10`
     * All universities that report numbers instead of a letter grade.